Research in the river red gum parks

 Ecological thinning trial public environment report

-In accordance with section 98(c) of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, a Public Environment Report for a proposed ecological thinning trial in the NSW Murray Valley National Park (Millewa precinct) and Barmah National Park in Victoria has been released for public exhibition.
+In accordance with section 98(c) of the Australian Environment Protection and Biodiversity Conservation Act 1999, a revised Public Environment Report for a proposed ecological thinning trial in the NSW Murray Valley National Park (Millewa precinct) has been submitted to the Australian Department of the Environment for their approval.

 The Public Environment Report provides comprehensive information on the design of the trial, and the measures to be adopted to mitigate any impacts of the trial.